groff_diff(7) — Linux manual page

 desired flags and the remaining arguments are the

-between the cn arguments are optional.
-Any argument cn
+not separate the cn arguments.
+Any argument cn can be a

-can be a character class defined with the class request
+character class defined with the class request rather than

 The non-negative integer n is the sum of any of the